Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 We want to make your waiting time as pleasant as possible.
 Please consider bringing your favorite magazine, book or music player to help you pass any time you have to wait.

-Please leave your jewelry and valuables at home.
+Although there are lockers with locks for your use, we recommend that you leave your jewelry and valuables at home.

 During Your Exam